MicrosoftDocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-domain-join-profile.md

 > [!NOTE]
 >
-> If you have already created a domain join profile as part of the [Windows Autopilot user-driven Microsoft Entra hybrid join](../user-driven/hybrid-azure-ad-join-workflow.md) scenario and want to keep the same settings and assignments, you can move on to the [Next step: Assign Autopilot device to a user (optional)](#next-step-assign-autopilot-device-to-a-user-optional) section.
+> If a domain join profile is already created with the desired settings and assignments, move on to the [Next step: Assign Autopilot device to a user (optional)](#next-step-assign-autopilot-device-to-a-user-optional) section.

 ## Create and assign a domain join profile